 She said the veto was a safeguard during the Cold War to prevent "nuclear holocaust"—but today the United States and Russia sit at the same table "and we can't deal with the problems in this new world with old instruments and old methods."

 Fernandez pointed to two Latin American organizations—the Community of Latin American and Caribbean States and the Union of South American Nations—which take decisions on the basis of unanimity when there is a conflict.
-By contrast, she criticized the use of vetoes by the permanent members of the Security Council.

 Russia and China have vetoed three Western-backed resolutions to pressure Syrian President Bashar Assad to end the 2 1/2 year conflict that has killed more than 100,000 people, and the United States, Israel's closest ally, has vetoed numerous resolutions over the years on the Palestinian conflict with Israel.